 And you don't have to use poblano peppers, although I love the flavor.
 California chiles will also work.

 Don't want to roast and peel your own chiles?
 Then buy a quality canned whole chiles and your job is practically done.
 Cut them into halves, again for easy layering, and pat them dry with a paper towel.

 Now it's time to Stack, Stack, Stack.

-I used an 8 x 8-inch square pyrex casserole dish to make my stack.
-Start with a layer of enchilada sauce across the bottom, layer your first set of tortillas on top, then put a nice layer of the seasoned chicken, some cheese, and your roasted chiles.
+I used an 8 x 8-inch square casserole dish to make my stack.
+Start with a layer of enchilada sauce, you can use a good commercially prepared enchilada sauce or make your own Fresh Green Enchilada Sauce, across the bottom, layer your first set of tortillas on top, then put a nice layer of the seasoned chicken, some cheese, and your roasted chiles.
 Top that with another layer of tortillas, chicken, cheese, and some sauce.
 The final layer is tortillas, chicken, sauce, cheese.
 Pop, uncovered, into a 375º oven for about 35 minutes or until bubbly and the cheese has melted.

 Let it rest

 Do allow the stack to rest for a while to let everything settle before cutting it into squares and serving.
 While the casserole is resting, put those plates in the still-warm oven to take the chill off.
 Serving on warmed plates is the best for keeping food from getting cold.

 Serve with optional sour cream and diced avocado